Guide to Ordering DTF and UV DTF Transfers: Artwork Requirements, Production, Policies, and Artwork Expectations.

 We Do Not Color Match or Target Colors

-We do not color match or target colors for DTF and UV DTF printing, including spot colors, Pantones, or colors matching other products we offer.
-If you have concerns about specific coloring, we recommend a sample run.
+We do not provide color matching or targeting for DTF and UV DTF printing, including spot colors, Pantones, or matching colors to other products we offer.
+If you’re concerned about specific colors, we strongly recommend ordering a sample run before placing a larger order.

 Pantone Color Values Should Not Be Used In Designs